soyrochus/patina/README.md

 ## Features

 - **Chat experience:** Markdown-rendered conversations with syntax highlighting for code blocks via `egui_commonmark` and `syntect`.
-- **LLM provider abstraction:** Unified driver for OpenAI, Azure OpenAI, and mock implementations with streaming-friendly APIs.
+- **LLM provider abstraction:** Unified driver for OpenAI, Azure OpenAI, and a mock provider used by tests.
+Streaming responses are planned but not yet implemented.
 - **Authentication orchestration:** Handles server- and client-managed OAuth modes with persisted secrets ready for reuse.
 - **MCP integration scaffolding:** JSON-RPC ready client registry capable of simulating tool invocations and auth handshakes.
 - **Persistent history:** Conversations are stored as JSON Lines files and reloaded on startup.